KhushPatibandha/kolon/docs/docs.md

 ## Hello, World!!

-Kolon is a functional language, and hence everything is organized into functions.
+Kolon is a functional language (not really, data is stored in objects and it also follows idea of prodedural languages.
+So call it whatever you want), and hence everything is organized into functions.
 In Kolon, the entry point of a program is, you guessed it, `main()`.
 Here’s how you can write your very first program in Kolon:

 ```kolon
 fun: main() {